 Scholarships and awards

-External Awards: Students from Latin America and the Caribbean
+External Awards: Students from Latin America, the Caribbean and ASEAN member states

-If you're a graduate student in Latin America or the Caribbean who would like to conduct research in Canada, there are three Canadian scholarships now open for applications.
+If you're a graduate student in Latin America, the Caribbean or a member state of the of the Association of Southeast Asian Nations (ASEAN) who would like to conduct research in Canada, there are three Canadian scholarships now open for applications.

 - Emerging Leaders in the Americas Program (ELAP): For students from Latin America or the Caribbean

 - Canada-Chile Leadership Exchange Scholarships: For students from Chile

 - Canada-CARICOM Leadership Scholarships Program: For students from the Caribbean community

 - Canada-ASEAN Scholarships and Education Exchanges for Development (SEED): For students from Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, The Philippines, Singapore, Thailand or Vietnam